 In other words, Prince Lothric would have likely been adorned with the same ceremonial jewelry and sword as he too offered himself up to the First Flame.
 This commitment to tradition for Lothric royalty would therefore symbolize the prince’s success, which Oceiros wanted to convey to his subjects as preordained.
 And if he is mirroring this specific predecessor, then the old hero king must have been one of Lothric’s earlier monarchs.
 Consider his additional sword imbued with sorcery.
 Why wield that for a ritual glorifying flame?
 Was the king simply a sorcerer, closely aligned with the kingdom’s scholars?
 It represents the Darkmoon’s judgment in the final game, so perhaps it would have been a gift from Irithyll, proof of the gods’ blessing in this holy ritual?
 If so, then this firelinking would likely have been the first of its kind, early in the two countries’ history together.
 In short, the old king would have been the first king of Lothric to successfully complete the firelinking ritual, an ancestor for future generations of royals to emulate.

-However, this king-turned-Lord suffers from severe dendrofication before the boss battle even starts, suggests that the Dark’s growing influence seen earlier would have also been corrupting the First Flame’s defender.
-Indeed, the Dark seeps out from the character’s entire body in concept art, with the blue magic of one of his magic greatsword showing similar signs of corruption.
+However, this king-turned-Lord suffers from severe dendrofication before the boss battle even starts, suggesting that the Dark’s growing influence seen earlier would have also been corrupting the First Flame’s defender.
+Indeed, the Dark seeps out from the character’s entire body in concept art, with the blue magic of his magic greatsword showing similar signs of corruption.
 This means that the Old King would have wielded a sword representing fire and Dark in each hand, thematically reflecting the dual aspects of the eclipse at the root of his current state.
 Thus, the final boss for the final game of the franchise wouldn’t have been your conventional Lord of Cinder embodying the First Flame like in DS1, but one who embodied the duality of light and Dark in full, bringing the overarching narrative full circle.

 But the script changed, and the final boss with it.
-The Old King’s model was moved to Irithyll’s cathedral, replacing the “Moonlight Witch” (月光の魔女) which ultimately became the generic flame witch enemy as its boss.
+The Old King’s model was moved to Irithyll’s cathedral, replacing the “Moonlight Witch” (月光の魔女) who ultimately became the generic flame witch enemy as its boss.
 This wasn’t an isolated change either.
 Aldrich’s internal name is “Sullivan” or Sulyvahn, making him the boss commanding the Pontiff Knights and Irithyllian hounds according to their internal names.
-Concept art likewise portrays Aldrich’s boss room with Irithyllian candlesticks, indicating that the Anor Londo cathedral was initially imagined as a continuation of the new capital.
-In that case, the government was probably headquartered there, with Gwyndolin its willing resident.
+Concept art likewise portrays Aldrich’s boss room with Irithyllian candlesticks, indicating that the Anor Londo cathedral was initially imagined as a more integrated continuation of the new capital.
+In that case, the government would have probably been headquartered there, with Gwyndolin its willing resident.
 Text for the unused “old king” crown and robes details the land’s physically old defender wearing majestic but now severely corrupted attire.
 The head of royalty in Irithyll was undoubtedly older, and this description matches with “Aldrich’s” corroded-looking crown and black robes — in DS1, Gwyndolin’s crown had sharp details, while his robes were more white.

 Crown of the old king who protects the capital of the Cold Valley.
 That which was once resplendent has greatly changed in appearance due to the Dark’s encroachment.